 Your first stop on the way to Kranjska Gora will be Slap Peričnik.
 The road to the waterfall parking lot is very narrow, and the parking lot fills up quickly.
 There is no way to turn around, and the road to the next parking lot is even more narrow.
 I highly recommend getting there early to avoid the crowd and damage to your vehicle.
 It is only a 10-minute hike to the back of the waterfall and worth a stop.
 The view of the creek from the parking lot is also picture perfect.

 Our next stop was Martuljek Lower Waterfall.
 I was quite nervous as we began the hike because I found little information online regarding the length of the trail or its condition.
 It turned out to be one of the most scenic and easiest hikes in Slovenia.
 Here is the Google maps link to the parking lot.
 From there, just follow the signs for Martuljški Slapovi.
 It is about 4 km out and back to the lower waterfall.
 I truly loved hiking along the gorge to the viewpoint though the pictures do not do the beauty of this place justice.
-The light was very harsh when we visited, and it would probably be best to do this hike on a cloudy day, but it was gorgeous nonetheless.
+The light was very harsh when we visited, and it would probably be best to do this hike in the afternoon or on a cloudy day, but it was gorgeous nonetheless.

 ATTENTION!